Indolestes tenuissimus

 commonly known as the slender reedling.
 It is found in north-eastern Australia, New Guinea and on Aru.

 Its natural habitats are freshwater swamps, ponds and pools.
 The adult is a medium-sized damselfly (wingspan 50mm, length 45mm) with the thorax being mainly pale blue with darker patches.
 The abdomen is mid to dark grey on dorsal surfaces, lighter below, with segment ten forming a distinct pale band.
 The male superior anal appendages are sinuate.
 In Australia, the distribution is in suitable habitat in the north-eastern part of the continent from the tip of Cape York Peninsula to central Queensland.
 The taxon has been assessed in the IUCN Red List as being of least concern, and it appears in the Catalogue of Life.

+Etymology

+The genus name Indolestes combines the Latin Indus ("India") with Lestes, a genus name derived from the Greek λῃστής (lēstēs, "robber").
+Original members of this genus were from India.

+The species name tenuissimus is the superlative form of the Latin tenuis ("thin"), meaning "thinnest", referring to its extremely long and slender abdomen.